Jkan1/computer-science/DataStructures.md

       Avg.
 Time Complexity : O(n), Case : For Small list
     * Binary Search
       Avg.
 Time Complexity : O(log n), Case : Sorted array, Large List

+## Structure

+  * Compound data type, used for grouping other data types.
+    Collection of different data types i.e. can be simple or other compund data types.

+  * **Self-Refrential Structures**
+    * A structure definition which includes at least one member that is a pointer to the structure of its own kind.
+      For an example, a Linked list Node containing an address to another Node.

+### *ADT (Abstract Data Type)*

+## Linked List